tfeb/tfeb-lisp-tools/README.md

 # [TFEB.ORG Lisp tools](https://github.com/tfeb/tfeb-lisp-tools "TFEB.ORG Lisp tools")
 This repo contains a system which will be a collection of fairly miscellaneous Common Lisp tools, which I have written over the years in order to generally get stuff done.
-Currently only two are published here:
+Here, a *tool* is a thing which helps with building programs, loading modules and similar things, rather than something you might use *in* a program.

 - `require-module` provides variants of `require` which will search for modules, as well as the mechanisms to control the search, and also a variant of `provide` which keeps records of the file which provided a module;
 - `install-providers` makes use of the records of module providers kept by `require-module` in order to copy them to places they will be found.
+- `build-modules` provides a way of compiling a collection of single-file modules, using `require-module` to locate their sources.
+- `feature-expressions` provides some tools for reasoning about implementation features after read time.

 I hope to add more tools as I disentangle them from the things they're currently entangled with and modernise them where needed.
 All of the tools are intended to be portable CL except where documented.